 I don’t think these books necessarily have to be read in series order.
 I started with book 6 and was able to catch up pretty quickly.
 But the books do follow one another, so here’s a breakdown of the series in order.

-If you’ve finished the show, you know that The Duke and I is about Daphne, oldest Bridgerton daughter, who enters into a fake courtship with Simon, a duke.
+The Duke and I, like season one, is about Daphne, oldest Bridgerton daughter, who enters into a fake courtship with Simon, a duke.
 The situation is supposed to benefit both of them—Simon will avoid other marriage-minded ladies and Daphne will attract notice from gentlemen who’ve overlooked her.
 But the more time they spend together, the more real their relationship starts to feel.
 So now, not only is Daphne falling in love with Simon while pretending to be in love with him, she’ll have to find a way to convince him that they should take their courtship from fake to real.

 The titular viscount here is Anthony, the oldest Bridgerton, who is enjoying bachelor life and has no plans to marry.
 Or so says Lady Whistledown.
 Anthony has actually decided it’s time to settle down, and he’s found the perfect ladylike candidate.
 Unfortunately, her annoying sister, Kate Sheffield, keeps getting in the way.
 Kate is determined to protect her sister from marriage to a notorious rake, but she finds that she’s not immune to Anthony’s charms after all.
 As they continue their battle of wits—and wills—they discover that they may be better together than they realize…